-Our team of board-certified neurologists has years of experience diagnosing and treating patients with neurological conditions.
+Our team of board-certified neurologists have years of experience diagnosing and treating patients with neurological conditions.
 Many of our neurologists have fellowship training in neurological specialties, giving them a high level of skill and knowledge in the field.

 What is neurology?